elephantscale/es-training-new/course-outlines/AI/Core-Technology-Bootcamp.md

 - How enterprises are modernizing with containers

 **Activities:**
 - Case study: How businesses scale applications with Kubernetes
-- Hands-on discussion: Advantages of containerization
+- Demo and Hands-on for willing participants
+  - Deploy OWASP Goat security lab and attempt to hack the vulnerabilities
+- Demo and discussion: containerize and scale your application

 #### Session 2: IT Architecture & Business Capability Mapping